 III.
 REVISIONS TO DEPARTMENT STATUTES AND RULES

-A. The Licensee shall comply with rules adopted by the Department subsequent to the issuance of the certification under the PPSA which prescribe new or stricter criteria, to the extent that the rules are applicable to electrical power plants.
-Except when express variances, exceptions, exemptions, or other relief have been granted, subsequently adopted Department rules which prescribe new or stricter criteria shall operate as automatic modifications to this certification.
+A. The Licensee shall comply, after a reasonable time, with rules adopted by the Department subsequent to the issuance of the certification under the PPSA which prescribe new or stricter criteria, to the extent that the rules are applicable to Electrical Power Plants.
+Except when a variance, exception, exemption, or other relief have been granted, subsequently adopted Department rules which prescribe new or stricter criteria shall operate as automatic Modifications to this Certification.

-B. Upon written notification to the Department, the Licensee may choose to operate the certified electrical power plant in compliance with any rule subsequently adopted by the Department which prescribes criteria more lenient than the criteria required by the terms and conditions in the certification which are not site-specific.
+B. Upon written notification to the Department, the Licensee may choose to operate the certified Electrical Power Plant in compliance with any rule subsequently adopted by the Department which prescribes criteria more lenient than the criteria required by the terms and Conditions in the Certification which are not Site-specific.

 [Section 403.511(5)(a) and (b), F.S; Rule 62-4.160(10), F.A.C.]